Bring in the bees

 There's heaps to do in the summer garden, including encouraging bees to visit and stay.
 Our horticultural experts have some tips to help you take care of these precious pollinators.

-• Blue-banded bees (Amegilla cingulata) (pictured above) are solitary, ground-nesting bees, as well as being important pollinators in the garden.
+- Blue-banded bees (Amegilla cingulata) are solitary, ground-nesting bees, as well as being important pollinators in the garden.
 They are native to the warmer parts of Australia, but with climate change have made their way into my garden in Victoria.
-These bees are buzz pollinators with their wing muscles transferring vibrations to their heads so they effectively headbutt the flowers.
+These honeybees are buzz pollinators with their wing muscles transferring vibrations to their heads so they effectively headbutt the flowers.
 They are particularly effective at pollinating vegetables in the solanaceae family (tomatoes, potatoes, capsicums), which are mostly wind-pollinated.
 This may result in cross-pollination, so if you are growing different cultivars, you may get some unusual fruit.

-• Many Australian native bees rely on old or dead trees for habitat and nesting sites, so don’t be too quick to remove them.
-You can also hang a bunch of sticks or a bundle of (hollow) stems in a tree to increase the diversity of habitat for your bees.
+Many Australian native bees rely on old or dead trees for habitat and nesting sites, so don’t be too quick to remove them.
+You can also hang a bunch of sticks or a bundle of (hollow) stems in a tree to increase the diversity of habitat options.

 – Penny Woodward

-• If extremely hot, create a shade structure above bee-attracting flowers where the bees can get some heat relief.
+- If extremely hot, create a shade structure above bee-attracting flowers where the bees can get some heat relief.
 It will be a temporary canopy so be creative in what you use.
 For example, a beach umbrella or shade tent.
 Make sure the beehive is shaded too.
-Providing a bee water station is essential and a shelter above will decrease bee heat stress.
+Providing honeybees a water station is essential and a shelter above will decrease bee heat stress.

 – Leonie Shanahan